sebrai/private_user_library/README.md

 ```

 ### processes.js
-*this file converts the text inside a elemnt with id data into a usable js array with the name data.*
+*this file converts the text inside a elemnt with id "data" into a usable js array with the name data.*
 *it does this if the text is formated ass a python tuple like the data from fetchall is.*
 ``` js
         console.log("hello")